 The civil nature of invitational rhetoric does not mean we will avoid conflict, but that space is made for all perspectives to be heard, considered, and respected.

-One way to promote a safe and caring classroom community is to encourage each student’s unique voice, perspective, and presence.
+One way to promote a caring classroom community is to encourage each student’s unique voice, perspective, and presence.
 The following diversity statement gives professors language for explaining how students’ contributions will be valued:

 For students who are new to service learning, this statement provides insight into service learning in general.
 You can help students introduce what service learning is, why you chose it for this course, and how will it be built into the course.
 You may also explain in further detail what kinds of projects can the students get involved in, such as the organization(s) the students will be working with, what will the projects(s) involve, what kinds of extra-curricular work would be required, and whether the project(s) will be done individually or in a group.
 If done in groups, you may add a Learning Teams statement as well.